matomatical/8bIT-Project/README.md

 #### Dependencies

-The server aspect of the project has no external dependencies!
-However, the scripts for automated building, testing and running the server assume that the user is working in a unix environment with access to `sh` (the java classpath is specified with colons instead of semicolons, for example, so these might not run in properly on Windows).
+The server component of the project has no external dependencies!
+(Aside from Java).

+However, the scripts for automated building, testing and running the server *assume that the user is working in a unix environment* with access to `sh`, because the server is intended to be run on a unix VM.

+> To build, test and run on Windows, support is limited.
+However, you can give it a go.
+If you have access to `sh`, replace `build.sh`, `test.sh`, and `run.sh` in the following instructions with `build-win.sh`, `test-win.sh`, and `run-win.sh`, respectively.
+These scripts are modified to use Windows-Java style classpaths, in which paths are separated by semicolons rather than colons.

 #### Build Instructions